 - These patients require anticoagulation and are pre-disposed to clot formation due to stasis within the native heart, especially around the aortic valve.
-Look out for signs of embolic phenomena.
+Therefore, lookout for signs of embolic phenomena.

 - Dysrhythmias are often caused by the inflow cannula irritating the ventricular septum.
 Fluid resuscitation and slowing the pump speed can allow the ventricle to fill more and alleviate this suction effect.

 - Aortic insufficiency (“regurgitation”) is fairly common the longer VADs stay in, and this can actually create a loop within the VAD.
 Left ventricle → VAD inflow → VAD outflow → aorta → back into the left ventricle through an incompetent aortic valve.

 - Hemolysis from physical agitation of red blood cells making contact with the rotor pump.
 Monitor carefully whenever the pump speed is adjusted.

-- Infections can occur in the VAD drive line or in a pocket housing the pump (depending on the VAD).
-Typical organisms include Staphlococcus, Enterococcus, and Pseudomonas.
-Empiric antibiotics should be initiated and sometimes surgical debridement is required for deeper wound infections.
+- Infections can occur in the VAD driveline or the pocket housing the pump (depending on the VAD).
+Typical organisms include Staphylococcus, Enterococcus, and Pseudomonas.
+Empiric antibiotics should be initiated, and sometimes surgical debridement is required for deeper wound infections.